Salmakis Resort Bodrum

 - Travel date: Sun 13th of May 2007

-one of the downsides was the men would chat up any1, my sister who was 16 at the time, and is moderately good looking literally got advances from every male there, it was very annoying after a while.
+One of the downsides was the men would chat up anyone, my sister who was 16 at the time, and is moderately good looking literally got advances from every male there, it was very annoying after a while.

 - Travel date: Mon 22nd of January 2007